DITO TELECOMMUNITY CORPORATION

 While you do have the right to withdraw the consent you have given (which can be done by reaching out to our Data Protection Officer), please note that this withdrawal will not stop us from processing your personal data so long as there are other legal bases to do so.
 In other words, if you withdraw your consent, we can only stop the processing activities that rely on your consent.
 If, however, we cannot give you a legal basis to justify the continued processing of your personal data, we will either stop the processing and delete your personal data or anonymize it.

 In any case, to exercise any of these rights, please get in touch with our Data Protection Officer through the contact details we have indicated below.
 In certain instances, we may ask for supporting documents or proof before we can move forward with your request.
+If someone else submits the request on your behalf, they must provide proof of authorization; otherwise, it will be rejected.
+Any identification provided will be processed in compliance with applicable laws.
 In some cases, we may deny your request and, if allowed by law, we will notify you of the reason for denial.
 We may also charge you a reasonable fee to help us process your request.

 This privacy statement will be updated from time to time to comply with changes in the law, adopt new technologies, or for some other legitimate reason.
 If we do make important changes, like how and why we use your personal data, we will let you know through a notice, email, SMS, or a message in our app.
 We will also make sure to get your updated consent when necessary.